nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_2.rst

 Create Certificate Signing Request
 ==================================

-Create a :file:`.certSigningRequest` (CSR) file on your Mac, using Keychain Access.
+Start by creating a :file:`.certSigningRequest` (CSR) file on your Mac, using Keychain Access.
 Open Finder, and then open Keychain Access from the Utilities folder.

 .. figure:: ../images/mac-1.png